guifel/nocust-client-doc/README.md

-The funds don't get transfered back to bob address directly.
-It is needed to wait a period of time between 36h and 72h (again one full round).
-To check how much time is left before we can confirm the withdrawal the function `getBlocksToWithdrawalConfirmation` can be used:
+The funds don't get transfered back to bob's address directly.
+A wait of between 36h and 72h is needed (again one full round) to check how much time is left before the withdrawal can be confirmed the function `getBlocksToWithdrawalConfirmation` can be used:

 ```typescript
 const blocksToConfirmation : number = await lqdManager.getBlocksToWithdrawalConfirmation(bob)